 In most cases, these side effects resolve following the initial detox period.
 However, given the potential need for more emergent medical attention during the acute intoxication period for these drugs, detoxification efforts should provide thorough supervision, frequent progress evaluations, and allow for the escalation to a more acute care setting, if required.

 Despite previous beliefs, many in the addiction field have described a distinct marijuana withdrawal syndrome seen to arise in a significant portion of heavy users who suddenly quit.
 In 2013, findings from SAMHSA’s National Survey on Drug Use and Health indicated that 845,000 individuals received some form of substance use treatment for marijuana use.
 Some people detoxing from marijuana find themselves feeling depressed, anxious, irritable, and tired due to lack of restful sleep during withdrawal.
 The marijuana withdrawal syndrome rarely requires prescription pharmacologic intervention, though screening for and adequate medical treatment of significant anxiety, depression, and suicidal ideation is recommended.

 Medications for Alcohol Detox

-- Nausea and vomiting
+- Nausea and vomiting.

-- Loss of appetite
+- Loss of appetite.

-When more than one substance of abuse is at play, withdrawal can be slightly more complex, but that shouldn’t deter anyone from seeking help.
-Support groups and therapy are great additions to any detox regimen.
-Detox on its own is not addiction treatment; it must be followed by a comprehensive rehab program.
+In addition, support groups and therapy are great additions to any detox regimen.
+Detox on its own is no substitute for comprehensive addiction treatment and is typically followed by a longer period of structured substance use rehabilitation.
 With the help of professional staff members and medications, as needed, detox can be a manageable and life-changing experience.